puse45/weather_tempureture_api/README.md

 # Weather API Challenge

-This is an django API application that allows a user to get the minimum, maximum, average and median temperature for a given city and period of time.
+This is a django API application that allows a user to get the minimum, maximum, average and median temperature for a given city over a period of time.

 #### Expected deliverables